CS 303E: Fall, 2024

 Using Canvas:

 Since we don't have a scheduled class meeting, information regarding tests and quizzes likely will come to you via Canvas mail and via Ed.
 That's why it's a very bad idea to turn off notifications for Canvas mail (or Ed notifications) because you may miss important announcements.
-Also, make sure that the email associated with you on Canvas, Ed, and GradeScope is actually the email that you plan to use.
+Also, make sure that the email associated with you on Canvas, Ed, and GradeScope is actually an email that you check regularly.
 And remember: important information will always be linked from this webpage.
 This page should be your go-to location for information.

 Some of you go by names that are quite different from your official name, i.e., the name on the class roll that I see on the UT registrar's page.
 This can cause problems at the end of the semester because I may not be able to match the grades on Canvas with the individual for whom I have to submit a semester grade.
 If your name is William and you go by Bill (as I do), we'll be able to figure that out.
 But if your name is Susie Jones and you go by Sammy Smith, or if you change names over the course of the semester, that may cause an issue.
 (This is very common for foreign students who use an English name.)
 Please let me know if your name you're using in this class is substantially different than the name by which you are registered with the university.